da1rren/planetwide-building-society/README.md

 * Currently none

 ## To run
-* Start:
-  * Planetwide.Members.Api
-  * Planetwide.Accounts.Api
-  * Planetwide.Gateway
+* Run `docker compose up` in the src folder

 Some data will be randomly generated and stored in memory.

-Go to https://localhost:7228/graphql/ you may need to refresh your schema as this uses stitching rather than federation for simplicity and this can take a few seconds for all the services to converge.
+Go to http://localhost:9001/graphql/ for the schema explorer or http://localhost:8080/ for a basic ui

 ## Sample Queries